-Polish Kids Have More Access to Devices and Social Media than Their Global Peers
+Polish Kids Have More Access to Devices and Social Media than Their European Peers

-How do kids aged 6 to 11 in Poland differ from their global peers?
+How do kids aged 6 to 11 in Poland differ from kids elsewhere?
 Using data from our Kids of the World study, here’s what we found:

 Polish kids are more likely to describe themselves as curious and optimistic.
 A majority of kids globally describe themselves with these terms – and kids in Poland are ever more likely to see themselves as curious (94% Poland vs. 89% global), optimistic (91% vs. 86%), and always looking for the positive (88% vs. 85%).

 Their families are also friends.
 Polish kids are more likely than kids globally to say that their best friend is someone in their family (74% Poland vs. 61% global).

 Hanging out with family and taking vacations are important sources of happiness.
 Several things contribute more to Polish kids’ happiness than to that of their global peers: spending time with family (80% Poland vs. 70% global), going away on holiday (58% vs. 52%), using the internet (38% vs. 31%), and listening to music (29% vs. 26%).